inmyth/rippled-scaleup-notes/README.md

 "complete_ledgers" : "506533-3713523",
 ```
 - run parameter `--quorum 1` and `--net`
-- all servers are started simultaneously
+- all servers should be started simultaneously
 - from time to time check `rippled peers` to see other peers the server listens to
-- after the server catches up with the most recent ledger, restart it `-- net` and new quorum.
-Quorum has to be bigger than half the number of validators.
-If there are 6 validators then `--quorum 4`
+- after the server catches up with the most recent ledger, restart it with `--net` and new quorum.
+Quorum has to be higher than half the number of validators.
+If there are 6 validators then do `--quorum 4`
 - - restarting a server will cause `Peer:WRN [006] onReadMessage: short read` on the other servers' log